hexaStud/WebBuilder/Readme.md

 ## About The Project

-There are many Tools like React, Angular to create modern Website or Interfaces, but all these tools are bind to the HTML structure.
+There are many tools like React, Angular to create modern website or interfaces, but all of those tools are bound to the HTML structure.

-With WebBuilder you can easily create and manage interfaces through Typescript.
+With WebBuilder you can easily create and manage interfaces using Typescript.

 ## Built With

 Typescript
 SASS

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+This is an example of how to set up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple steps.

 ### Prerequisites

-Download the source code and copy it to your project root
+Clone the source code and copy it to your project root

 ### Installation

-1. Create a simple index.html file into your project the file can be in a subdirectory
+1. Create a simple index.html file inside your project root directory (of course you can also create it inside a subdirectory but for simplicity this example will have the file located in the root directory)

-2. Copy the file Template into the file
+2. Copy the HTML template into your file
 ```
 <!DOCTYPE html>
 <html lang="en">